Skip to content

 • A BlockHeader which contains metadata about the block, commitments to the current state of the chain, and the hash of the proof that attests to the integrity of the chain.

-• A ChainMmr which authenticates consumed notes during transaction execution.
-Authentication is achieved by providing an inclusion-proof for the transaction’s consumed notes against the ChainMmr-root associated with the latest block known at the time of transaction execution.
+• A ChainMmr which authenticates input notes during transaction execution.
+Authentication is achieved by providing an inclusion proof for the transaction’s input notes against the ChainMmr-root associated with the latest block known at the time of transaction execution.

 • InputNotes consumed by the transaction that include the corresponding note data, e.g. the note script and serial number.